 “For the second time, I do not know this individual.”

-“Dr. Morton,” David Hanko said, “has this man ever been in your Chicago Digital Consultants building?”
+“Dr. Morton,” David Hanko said, “has this man ever been in your Chicago Cyber Engineering building?”

 “Not that I’m aware of.”

 “We have the testimony of three witnesses that this man went into your lobby four years ago, bypassed security, and went into the elevator.
 What’s your explanation for that?”